CODEJIN/GST_Tacotron/README.md

 Wang, Y., Skerry-Ryan, R. J., Stanton, D., Wu, Y., Weiss, R. J., Jaitly, N., ... & Le, Q. (2017).
 Tacotron: Towards end-to-end speech synthesis. arXiv preprint arXiv:1703.10135.
 ```

+# Update
+* 2020-05-02
+    * BN and ReLU order is fixed (Now 'BN -> ReLU' and no bias)
+    * Frame shift and frame window is based on the sample for compatibility of Vocoder.
+    * `tf.train.Checkpoint` is used to save optimizer parameter saving.
+Thus, the step information is saved.

 # Requirements
 Please see the 'Requirements.txt'